Windows Remote Desktop Server Login

 RDS login from Windows

-To connect to the RDS server, just follow these simple steps:
+To connect to the Remote Desktop Server, just follow these simple steps:

 • Run mstsc.exe